6.451.1 Policies, Authorities, Categories, and Approvals

 QSI Nominating Processing Procedures

-2. Supervisors will submit nominations using QSI Nomination, Approval, Offer and ElectionForm 14776 and must include a justification regarding the outstanding accomplishments that warrant the granting of a QSI.
-The employee's evaluation must be included with the submission.
+2. Supervisors will submit nominations using Form 14776, QSI Nomination, and must include a justification regarding the outstanding accomplishments that warrant the granting of a QSI.

-3. Each business unit will ensure that all performance ratings are timely completed, approved, and validly entered into HR Connect/ePerformance within the deadlines described in the IRS Performance Management Policy (IRM 6.430) and the National Agreement.
+3. Each business unit will ensure that all ratings of record are timely completed, approved, and validly entered into the approved performance management system within the deadlines described in the IRM 6.430, Performance Management, and the NA.

 4. Each business unit will develop and issue nomination timelines and procedures to their supervisors to ensure QSI nominations and selections are timely completed.
 Business units will not develop any additional QSI nomination criteria.

-7. Business units may not exceed the QSI funding levels provided by the CFO.
+6. Business units may not exceed the QSI funding levels provided by the CFO.

-9. Employees will be given five business days to decide whether to accept the QSI offer.
+7. Employees will be given five business days to decide whether to accept the QSI offer.
 Supervisors will need to adjust these timeframes for employees on approved leave.
 Business units will make reasonable attempts to facilitate a timely response.
-If no response is received, the form will be documented as "no response, QSI not accepted" and the employee will not be granted a QSI.
+If no response is received, the form will be documented as “no response, QSI not accepted” and the employee will not be granted a QSI.

 2. Employees who decline QSIs will remain eligible for performance awards, provided all other performance award requirements are met.

-10. Each business unit must determine which employees will receive a QSI no later than eight weeks prior to the effective date for the annual IRS-NTEU performance award payments or timeframe indicated in IRS guidance.
+8. Each business unit must determine which employees will receive a QSI no later than eight weeks prior to the effective date for the annual IRS-NTEU performance award payments or timeframe indicated in IRS guidance.

-1. QSI effective dates for employees evaluated on Form 6850 typically will be one pay period prior to the annual performance awards effective date.
+1. QSI effective dates for NBU-Other employees evaluated on Form 6850 typically will be one pay period prior to the annual performance awards effective date.

 QSI Additional Factors

-Current Step: 9
+Current Step 9

-Due Date of Next WGI: 9/1/2020
+Due Date of Next WGI 9/22/2023

-QSI Election Made: 6/30/2020
+QSI Election Made: 7/03/2023

-QSI Effective Date: 10/1/2020
+QSI Effective Date: 10/22/2023

-Effects on Temporary Promotions
+Effects of Promotions

 1. A QSI must be applied to the rate of pay for the position on which the rating of record was based.
+If an employee receives a career ladder promotion or competitive promotion after their rating of record is issued but before the effective date of said QSI, the employee will lose eligibility for the QSI.
+However, the employee retains eligibility for a performance award.

-2. If the rating of record was based on the employee’s performance in the temporary promotion, the QSI must be based on the rate of pay for the temporary position.
-When the temporary promotion terminates, the employee will lose the benefit of the QSI because pay is set in the lower grade as if the employee had not been temporarily promoted, unless the employee is eligible for a higher rate under the maximum payable rate rule in 5 CFR 531.221.
-In this situation, employees should weigh the benefits of the QSI in the temporary position and the impact upon the change to lower grade to the prior position.
+2. If the rating of record is based on the employee’s performance in the temporary promotion, the QSI must be based on the rate of pay for the temporary position.
+When the temporary promotion terminates, the employee loses the benefit of the QSI because pay is set at the lower grade as if the employee had not been temporarily promoted (refer to IRM 6.531.1.2.11, Setting Pay upon Demotion (Change to Lower Grade/Band)).
+The employee may receive the benefit of the QSI upon re-promotion provided the temporary promotion is held for over 365 days (refer to IRM 6.531.1.2.15, Rates of Basic Pay that May be Used as the Highest Previous Rate (HPR)).
+In this situation, employees should weigh the benefits of the QSI in the temporary position and the impact the QSI will have when moving back down to the lower grade of their prior position.

 QSI Documentation and Review